Why Willpower Isn't the Answer for Weight Loss (and What Is)

 You've been there.
 Monday morning, fresh coffee in hand, you're absolutely convinced this is the week you'll stick to your diet.
 You've got willpower.
 You've got determination.
 You've got...
 Tuesday afternoon cravings that completely derail everything.

 Here's the thing: it's not your fault.
 And it's definitely not because you lack discipline.
+When it comes to willpower weight loss, we are often fighting our own biology without the right tools.

 The problem is that we've been sold a lie about willpower.
 We've been told that successful weight loss is just a matter of "wanting it enough" or having enough self-control.
 But science tells a completely different story.
+To understand why, we have to look at the science of motivation vs. momentum and how it dictates our daily choices.

 The Willpower Myth That's Sabotaging Your Success